 You’d think a mountain trail would be a pain to ride, but the entire Hiawatha Trail goes downhill.
 It’s not an extreme down hill ride though, it’s a gentle two-percent grade (or less) the entire trip.
 You have the option to ride the Hiawatha Trail back up once you reach the end, but most people opt for the shuttle (at a cost) to take them back to the trail head.
 If you don’t feel like biking the round-trip, you should keep in mind the shuttle schedule changes throughout the year.

-Since the Hiawatha Trail takes you through the Bitterroot Mountains, it’s only open from late May through the end of September.
+Since the Hiawatha Trail takes you through the Bitterroot Mountains, it is only open from late May through the end of September.
 On average, the ride usually takes about three hours, but you can spend as much time as you want.
-The Hiawatha Trail is open daily from 8:30am-5pm.
+The trail is open daily from 8:30am-5pm.

-Unfortunately, the Hiawatha Trail comes at a cost.
+The Hiawatha Trail comes at a cost.
 You have to buy trail passes at the Lookout Pass Ski Area (I-90, Exit 0 on the Idaho/Montana border), from trail marshals along the way, or online.
-The trail fee for adults is $10, while children 6-13 ride for $6.
-The shuttle costs $9 per adult and $6 per child.
 The fees pay for trail marshals and maintenance.
 You can also rent bikes, helmets and lights at the ski area.
 During the peak season (late June-early September), they recommend you make rental reservations to ensure you’ll get what you need.

 Taking a ride on the Hiawatha Trail is a unique experience.
 If you want to avoid the massive crowds, I suggest going outside the peak season.
 My mom and I went on a beautiful weekday in late September.
 There was hardly anyone on the trail, so you could really soak in the surroundings.
 Even if the trail is busy, it’s hard to beat the incredible atmosphere of the Hiawatha Trail.
 Give it a try sometime.
 You won’t regret it.